 The old saying "you are what you eat" is true.
 But it is also true that you are what you do for a living.
 The types of occupations your neighbors have shape their character, and together as a group, their collective occupations shape the culture of a place.

-In the Tireman Southwest neighborhood, 55.8% of the working population is employed in manufacturing and laborer occupations.
-The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 25.4% of the residents employed.
-Other residents here are employed in executive, management, and professional occupations (15.0%), and 7.4% in government jobs, whether they are in local, state, or federal positions.
+In the Tireman Southwest neighborhood, 43.6% of the working population is employed in manufacturing and laborer occupations.
+The second most important occupational group in this neighborhood is clerical, assistant, and tech support occupations, with 20.1% of the residents employed.
+Other residents here are employed in executive, management, and professional occupations (19.0%), and 17.3% in sales and service jobs, from major sales accounts, to working in fast food restaurants.

 Culture is the shared learned behavior of peoples.
 Undeniably, different ethnicities and ancestries have different cultural traditions, and as a result, neighborhoods with concentrations of residents of one or another ethnicities or ancestries will express those cultures.
 It is what makes the North End in Boston so fun to visit for the Italian restaurants, bakeries, culture, and charm, and similarly, why people enjoy visiting Chinatown in San Francisco.

-In the Tireman Southwest neighborhood in Detroit, MI, residents most commonly identify their ethnicity or ancestry as Mexican (10.5%).
-There are also a number of people of Cuban ancestry (1.2%).
+In the Tireman Southwest neighborhood in Detroit, MI, residents most commonly identify their ethnicity or ancestry as Mexican (9.9%).